-The relaxed problem is a norm minimization with two constraints, an $L^2$ constraint and a subspace constraint.
+The relaxed problem is a norm minimization with two constraints, an L^2 constraint and a subspace constraint.

-Similar to the RatioCut segmentation procedure the relaxed NCut problem is between the relaxed problem and the true graph cut solution is that the relaxed problem determines a real valued solution while the graph cut problem finds a binary solution.
+Similar to the RatioCut segmentation procedure the relaxed NCut problem is

+This minimization problem is in the form of the Raleigh-Ritz theorem, and the solution is again given by the second eigenvector of L_s .
+We emphasize that the difference between the relaxed problem and the true graph cut solution is that the relaxed problem determines a real valued solution while the graph cut problem finds a binary solution.
 The relaxation from the discrete problem to the real valued problem does not always yield an approximation to the Ncut or RatioCut problem even for the binary segmentation problem.
 See for example [32].
-The relaxed problem has been used for many segmentation problems and it produces appealing results [43].
+The relaxed problem has been used for many segmentation problems and it produces appealing results [46].